 Fritz Mulhauser | August 24, 2019

-D.C. school officials declined this week to release a list of six schools.
-All six have had a substantiated claim of sexual abuse by an employee since January 2018.
+D.C. school officials declined this week to release a list of six schools that each had a substantiated claim of sexual abuse by an employee since January 2018.
 On Friday (23), the Open Government Coalition filed a formal request under the D.C.
 Freedom of Information Act for the school names.

 Deputy Mayor for Education Paul Kihn in an email to earlier requesters August 20 acknowledged that the six “school communities” know the facts.
 Indeed, it’s policy to inform them of such situations as they occur.

 But he rejected any further public listing of the schools.
 He cited possible risks to past victims or chilling of future victims’ willingness to come forward.
 And he saw no “compelling argument” or “additional benefits” such as “how this list will help keep students safe.”